 9 U.L.A. § 101 cmt.
 (1997) (emphasis added).

-Finding a Lawyer for Child Custody Cases in Baltimore, Maryland
+Finding Child Custody Lawyers in Baltimore, Maryland

 Sometimes, there simply is no way to work together toward an amicable solution.
 That’s what court is for.
 The judge will make the decision for you.
 And, in some cases, that’s exactly what is needed.
 If that’s the case, we will stand up for you and argue your case in front of the judge.